 - The ChiLDReN Network is sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a division of the National Institutes of Health.
 The Network also receives funding for specific studies from the Cystic Fibrosis Foundation and the Alpha-1 Foundation.

-- The ChiLDReN Data Coordinating Center (DCC) is located at the University of Michigan and Arbor Research Collaborative for Health in Ann Arbor, MI, and operates under the direction of co-Principal Investigators John C. Magee, MD and Robert M. Merion, MD.
-The DCC provides scientific, statistical and project management for the network.
-The DCC collaborates with clinical investigators on study design and analysis, and provides leadership in the operational aspects of the study.
+- The ChiLDReN Scientific and Data Coordinating Center (SDCC) is located at the University of Michigan and Arbor Research Collaborative for Health in Ann Arbor, MI, and operates under the direction of co-Principal Investigators John C. Magee, MD and Robert M. Merion, MD.
+The SDCC provides scientific, statistical and project management for the network.
+The SDCC collaborates with clinical investigators on study design and analysis, and provides leadership in the operational aspects of the study.